Thirty Favorite Images from Dispelling Beauty Lies

 On the other hand, as an aesthete and analyst, I have more to gain as well.
 What would happen if I made a serious effort to choose my real favorites, in a completely uncensored way?
 How consistent would they be?
 When would my choices agree with my theories about feminine beauty, and when wouldn't they?
 When would they be majority tastes, and when minority?
 In the interest of answering these questions, I made my best effort to select my favorite images accurately, regardless of whatever blowback might follow.
 You can see them at the bottom of this page.

-The result is a collection that differs from the common male taste in quite a few ways.
-It's rather high in “yin” (a minority taste), with a recurring color palette of black and white accented in small amounts of red and gold (not a beauty error, but a minority taste when taken to this extent), and a near absence of pink, which seems to have been replaced with light blue (unusual).
+The result is a collection that differs from the common male taste I've described in Dispelling Beauty Lies in quite a few ways.
+It's high in “yin” (a minority taste), with a recurring color palette of black and white accented in small amounts of red and gold (not a beauty error, but a minority taste when taken to this extent), and a near absence of pink, which seems to have been replaced with light blue (unusual).
 Quiet, mysterious, sensitive, and moody gazes predominate (also a minority taste), while the “cute factor” is somewhat low.
 Hips are wider than the norm, but waists aren't quite as small as the norm.
 Butts tend to fall in the upper quartile of preferences fairly often, and the overall emphasis on curves is modestly above the average, though the body-types selected aren't perfectly consistent, and other factors clearly influence the final decision.
-The fairly popular top-heavy "skinny-hot" figure doesn't make a single appearance.
+The fairly popular top-heavy "skinny-hot" figure doesn't make a single appearance, nor is there any evidence of free "blonde points" being handed out.
 Faces are heart-shaped, which is a common taste, though perhaps given a little extra emphasis here.
 There's also one example of a rare taste: I perceive an earthy eroticism in the unshaven woman, but most people in the 21st-century would strongly disagree.

 A few of my choices are weird or vulgar and don't seem to match the rest very well.
 But in the end, this degree of inconsistency isn't really so strange.
 We all have a range of tastes—rather like a mountain range, with a few peaks that stand well above the rest, but many scattered, smaller peaks too, which don't necessarily form an ordered whole.
 An early version of this page, where I selected nine instead of thirty, was much narrower in aesthetic scope, and doubled down on the monochromatic tendency while excluding the weird and quirky images.
 Those original choices remain my most favorite.
 But over time it occurred to me that this short list made me seem narrower and simpler than I, or anyone, really was.
 So I resolved to expand it until I was forced to explore beyond the central Everest and coax those smaller and more distant peaks out of the clouds and into view.